THE TIMES, THEY ARE A CHANGING

 I repeat this vital point: women, in general, are the natural allies of nonviolent conflict resolution in a way that men, in general, are not.
 For example, studies show that in decision-making situations where two sides are in conflict, women are more inclined to use compromise and negotiation as a first choice rather than adopt a win/loose strategy, something more characteristic of men.

-Among these changes, three notable shifts occur when hunter-gatherers cease being nomadic, the reasons for the alterations still being debated and requiring explanation: development of hierarchical social structure, subjugation of women, and war.
-Consequently, taking off in earnest at the time of the Agricultural Revolution, roughly 10,000 years ago—the time of great settling down—women's public input and power began a long, agonizing decline when it came to influencing matters of violence and war, and much else as well.
+Among these changes, three notable shifts occur when hunter-gatherers cease being nomadic.
+The reasons for the alterations are still being debated and requiring explanation: development of hierarchical social structure, subjugation of women, and war.
+Consequently, taking off in earnest at the time of the Agricultural Revolution, roughly 10,000 years ago—the time of great settling down—women's public input and power began a long, agonizing decline when it came to influencing matters of violence and war, and much else as well. (xi)

-Societies without meaningful feminine voices in governing have created hierarchical dominator cultures, a natural inclination of human males, where status and power are enforced with violence, first in our homes, then in our communities, and by extension, between nations.
-History is mostly the story of how a minority of men have led society after society, culture after culture, civilization after civilization into war.
+Societies without meaningful feminine voices in governing have created hierarchical dominator cultures, a natural inclination of human males.
+In these societies status and power are enforced with violence, first in our homes, then in our communities, and by extension, between nations. (xii) History is mostly the story of how a minority of men have led society after society, culture after culture, civilization after civilization into war.

 GETTING WOMEN FULLY ENGAGED